Skip to content

 34. Time-bound commitment to achieve 100% traceability to plantation level?

-The company commits to establishing a transparent sourcing network with full traceability, but it has an unclear statement that does not specify plantation or farm level.
+The company commits to establish a transparent sourcing network with full traceability, but it has an unclear statement that does not specify plantation or farm level.

 • N

-This indicator is disabled as it is not applicable to this company.
+This indicator is disabled as the company does not own refineries.

 • Organisation: 1 / 1 100%